Components

 Anatomy

-Dialogs contain several required elements and one optional element.
+Dialogs contain some required elements and some optional elements.

 Title